-- (1) The regulator must publish the following on its website- - (a) if a revenue determination is made or remade- - (i) the revenue determination, and - (ii) the reasons for making the revenue determination, - (b) if an adjustment is made to a revenue determination under clause 51 that did not require the revenue determination to be reviewed and remade-an updated schedule of amounts required to be paid to the network operator. - (2) The revenue determination or schedule must be published as soon as reasonably practicable. - (3) The regulator must consult with the infrastructure planner before publishing a revenue determination on its website. - (4) The regulator may decide not to publish part of a revenue determination if satisfied it is not appropriate, taking into account the following- - (a) the public interest, - (b) the extent to which publishing the part of the revenue determination would disclose information that is confidential or commercially sensitive, - (c) the effect of publishing the part of the revenue determination on future competitive assessment processes. - (5) The regulator may also publish on its website information given to the regulator under clause 48 that relates to a non-contestable revenue determination. - (6) The regulator must not publish information under subclause (5) if satisfied that the information is confidential or commercially sensitive.
+- (1) The regulator must publish the following on its website- - (a) if a revenue determination is made or remade- - (i) the revenue determination, and - (ii) the reasons for making the revenue determination, - (b) if an adjustment is made to a revenue determination under clause 51 that did not require the revenue determination to be reviewed and remade-an updated schedule of amounts required to be paid to the network operator. - (2) The revenue determination or schedule must be published as soon as reasonably practicable. - (3) The regulator must consult with the infrastructure planner before publishing a revenue determination on its website. - (4) The regulator may decide not to publish part of a revenue determination if satisfied it is not appropriate, taking into account the following-

+- (a) the public interest, - (b) the extent to which publishing the part of the revenue determination would disclose information that is confidential or commercially sensitive, - (c) the effect of publishing the part of the revenue determination on future competitive assessment processes. - (5) The regulator may also publish on its website information given to the regulator under clause 48 that relates to- - (a) a non-contestable revenue determination, or - (b) a determination under clause 47E(4) for a contestable augmentation. - (6) The regulator must not publish information under subclause (5) if satisfied that the information is confidential or commercially sensitive.